drdragon79/infosec-stuff/Active Directory/AD Concepts/Trusts.md

 - Between forest root domain.
 - Cannot be extended to a third forest (No implicit trust)
 - Can be one-way or two-way and transitive and non-transitive

+### Trust Key
+When trust is created, a trust key is made to keep the connection secure.
+A trust account is created in the domain database, similar to a user account(ends with `$`) and the trust key is stored as the password of this user.

 Trust Enumeration - [[Active Directory/Domain Enumeration/Powershell/Trusts]]